Skip to main content

 Unless you're using Linear navigation, where Content pages follow to the right of the Cover page, we do not recommend having Content pages after the Cover page.

-The aim of the Cover page is to signpost the reader to click through to the next Title page.
+A Cover page aims to signpost the reader to click through to the next Title page.
 Keeping the navigation options simple here is key and not using the Content pages section avoids any confusion.

 Your audience is bombarded with content everywhere they look, so keeping your cover copy short and sweet is ideal.
 It's best to choose a title that allows the reader to identify the subject of your content straight away without needing to read lots of text.
 Once you have your title, challenge yourself to see if you can cut out any words or be more accurate.